andymeneely/victory-point-salad/docs/RULES.md

 **Substitutions**.
 Some bonuses allow you to replace one resource with another when Trashing.
 These substitutions can be limited per-turn, or unlimited.
 These substitutions may *only* be made as part of a Trash move in playing another card.

 > For example, you have played *The Grain Engine*.
-Later, you can play *Sheep Breed!*, by trashing a *Grain* instead of a *Sheep*.
+Later, you can play *Sheep Breed!*, by trashing a Grain instead of a Sheep.

 **Ladders**.
-When a card says that you can *Climb* a ladder, move your cube up one level.
-You choose which ladder to climb.
+When a card says that you may "Climb" a ladder, move your cube up one level on the Ladder card of your choice.
 For *The Point Ladder*, points are scored non-cumulatively at the *end* of the game.
 For *The Resource Ladder*, take your bonus immediately.
 A *Draw* means that you draw a face-down card from the Resource pile.
 A *Take* means you may take a face-up Resource card from the purchase rows.

 **At the end of the round**, replenish the purchase area with new cards in the following manner: